netdata/netdata/collectors/python.d.plugin/oracledb/README.md

-# Oracle database monitoring with Netdata
+# OracleDB monitoring with Netdata

 Monitors the performance and health metrics of the Oracle database.